 Home

-Throughout my career, I have published several books in addition to a large set of research articles.
-My first book Euroscepticism and the Future of European integration (Oxford University Press) received the European Union Studies Association Best Book in EU Studies Award, and was listed in the Financial Times top-5 books to read about Europe’s future.
+I have published three books and a textbook.
+My most recent book, Money Flows: The Political Consequences of Migrant Remittances (Oxford University Press, 2024), written with David Doyle, Katerina Tertytchnaya and Hector Solaz, highlights the unintended, and even unexpected political consequences of remittance flows in Central Eastern Europe, the Caucasus and Central Asia.
+My book Euroscepticism and the Future of European integration (Oxford University Press) received the European Union Studies Association Best Book in EU Studies Award, and was listed in the Financial Times top-5 books to read about Europe’s future.
 My second book Political Entrepreneurs: The Rise of Challenger Parties in Europe, co-authored with Sara Hobolt, was published with Princeton University Press in 2020.
-It was featured in the Washington Post Monkey Cage Blog and Politico.
-My third book Foundations of European Politics: A Comparative Approach (Oxford University Press), co-authored with Sara Hobolt, Sven-Oliver Proksch and Jonathan Slapin, is an unique textbook presenting students with a coherent analytic approach that can be used to understand both national and EU-level policy-making in Europe.
-My fourth book, Money Flows: The Political Consequences of Migrant Remittances (Oxford University Press, 2024), with David Doyle, Katerina Tertytchnaya and Hector Solaz highlights the unintended, and even unexpected political consequences of remittance flows in Central Eastern Europe, the Caucasus and Central Asia.
+It was featured in the Washington Post and Politico.
+Finally, my book Foundations of European Politics: A Comparative Approach (Oxford University Press), co-authored with Sara Hobolt, Sven-Oliver Proksch and Jonathan Slapin, is an unique textbook presenting students with a coherent analytic approach that can be used to understand both national and supranational policy-making in Europe.

 Contact